pyjamabrah/pyjamabrah/content/products/c-language/index.md

               meta: 26:59
               attachments: 0
       requirements:
+        - A GitHub account.
+This is to follow the labs.
         - An open and learning mindset.
         - Interest in the lower level working of the system.
         - Some exposure to Digital systems is good (but not strictly required).